+Section (2) Governance 2

-Governance Governance related to climate change 2 Section (2) Strategy Environmental Processes and control Risks 3 Section (2) Risk Management Climate Change Risks 3 Objectives & Measures 2 Total o of Section (2) 10 Total index level 50
+Strategy Environmental Processes and control Risks 3

+Risk Management Climate Change Risks 3

+Objectives & Measures Carbon emissions / Greenhouse gases 2

+Total of Section (2)

+Total index level

 3.2.3.
 Dependent Variable: Firm Value

 There are two ways for measuring firm value; the first one is related to using Tobin's Q index which is can be calculated by sum of the market capitalization, long and short-term debt scaled by total assets.
 Secondly, it can be measured by the economic value added which is can be calculated by the cost of capital subtracted from net profit after tax.